aws-samples/aws-lambda-extensions/cache-extension-demo/README.md

 Here is the high level view of all the components

 ![architecture](img/architecture.svg)

+Once deployed the extension performs the following steps:
+1. On start-up, the extension reads the `config.yaml` file which determines which resources to cache.
+The file is deployed as part of the lambda function.
+2. The boolean `CACHE_EXTENSION_INIT_STARTUP` Lambda environment variable specifies whether to load into cache the items specified in config.yaml.
+If false, an empty map is initialized with the names inside the extension.
+3. The extension retrieves the required data from DynamoDB and the configuration from Parameter Store.
+The data is stored in memory.
+4. The extension starts a local HTTP server using TCP port 4000 which serves the cache items to the function.
+The Lambda can accessed the local in-memory cache by invoking the following endpoint: `http://localhost:4000/<cachetype>?name=<name>`
+5. If the data is not available in the cache, or has expired, the extension accesses the corresponding AWS service to retrieve the data.
+It is cached first, and then returned to the lambda function.
+The `CACHE_EXTENSION_TTL` Lambda environment variable defines the refresh interval (defined based on Go time format, ex: 30s, 3m, etc.)

 ## Initialize extension and reading secrets from the cache
 Below sequence diagram explains the initialization of lambda extension and how lambda function